 - Hereditary factors.
 A specific genetic marker has been linked to reactive arthritis.
-But many people who have this marker never develop the condition.
+But most people who have this marker never develop the condition.

 Genetic factors appear to play a role in whether you're likely to develop reactive arthritis.
 Though you can't change your genetic makeup, you can reduce your exposure to the bacteria that may lead to reactive arthritis.

-Make sure your food is stored at proper temperatures and is cooked properly to help you avoid the many foodborne bacteria that can cause reactive arthritis, including salmonella, shigella, yersinia and campylobacter.
+Store your food at proper temperatures and cook it properly.
+Doing these things help you avoid the many foodborne bacteria that can cause reactive arthritis, including salmonella, shigella, yersinia and campylobacter.
 Some sexually transmitted infections can trigger reactive arthritis.
-Using condoms might lower your risk.
+Use condoms to help lower your risk.

-During the physical exam, your doctor is likely to check your joints for signs and symptoms of inflammation, such as swelling, warmth and tenderness, and test range of motion in your spine and affected joints.
+During the physical exam, your doctor is likely to check your joints for swelling, warmth and tenderness, and test range of motion in your spine and affected joints.
 Your doctor might also check your eyes for inflammation and your skin for rashes.

 Your doctor might recommend that a sample of your blood be tested for: